Brueckner Rhododendron Gardens

 The northern boundary is Lakeshore Road West, the eastern boundary is a narrow road called Godfrey’s Lane, and the southern boundary is Lake Ontario.
 The western edge is roughly equal to a line slightly west of Shawnmarr Road.

-The nearest main intersection is Lakeshore Road W. and Mississauga Road.
+The nearest major intersection is Lakeshore Road W. and Mississauga Road.

-The park is easily reachable by car, bike, and by public transit.
+The rhododendron gardens are easily reachable by car, bike, and by public transit.
 There are plenty of buses along Lakeshore Road W. The nearest commuter rail station is the Port Credit GO Station, from where there is direct service on the Lakeshore West line to Union Station Toronto.

 The new Hurontario LRT, when it opens in 2024, will have a stop at the Port Credit GO Station.
 The new LRT service will provide an enhanced way to travel northwards to the Square One area. and then further to Brampton.